-A single tier 6 inch round cake, with a height of 6 inches.
+- Cake - This is a single tier 6 inch round cake, with a height of 6 inches.
 I used my butter pound cake recipe and made one and half times recipe for 6 inches round cake so that I get 3 cakes.
 I stacked them all together to form a cake that is 6 inches high.

-Round plunger cutters - I used a few sizes for the polka dots on the cake.
+- Round plunger cutters - I used a few sizes for the polka dots on the cake.

 And here is how I assembled and decorated the baby shower cake:

 - I made the baby shower stroller topper and the bow a few days in advance.
 Click here for step by step tutorials on how I made the topper and here for the tutorial on how to make the bow.

 - Next, I prepared all the colors I needed for the baby shower cake decoration.
 These were the colors I used:

 - For the pale yellow I mixed 1 part of Satin Ice Yellow with 3 parts of white fondant, for the bright yellow, I used Satin Ice Yellow, for the pale green, I mixed Americolor Avocado green gel paste to white fondant, for dark green I mixed Wilton Juniper green and a tiny hint of Satin Ice chocolate fondant to white fondant and for the dark brown, I used Satin Ice chocolate fondant.

 - And then I moved on to the cakes.
 Once the cakes were baked and cooled, I leveled them, filled each layer with buttercream and stacked them together.
 I then covered the stacked cake with a thin layer of buttercream.
 For added stability (since the baby shower cake was 6 inches high), I inserted a bubble tea straw right in the middle of the cake.

 - I then covered the whole cake with white fondant, trimmed the edges and smoothed the sides.